Bayesian Penalized Transformation Models: Structured Additive Location-Scale Regression for Arbitrary Conditional Distributions: Conclusion

 \subsubsection{Supplemental materials and reproducibility}

 Supplemental materials are available from \url{https://github.com/liesel-devs/ptm-supplement}.
 The supplemental materials include an online appendix as well as code and data for the application examples.
-Our open source implementation in a Python library is available from \url{https://github.com/liesel-devs/liesel-ptm}.
+Our open-source implementation in a Python library is available from \url{https://github.com/liesel-devs/liesel-ptm}.